graydon/exhaustigen/README.md

 What makes it special is that in normal imperative code, each loop runs to completion, they don't dynamically compose.
-In other words if loop A runs X iterations and loop B runs Y iterations, you can't easily write a loop C containing one step from A followed by one step from B, where C then runs X*Y times over the product space.
-You have to buffer the results of A and B in memory, or manually interleave the loop-bodies, or .. somehow externalize their loop counters.
+In other words if loop A runs X iterations and loop B runs Y iterations, you can't easily write a loop C containing one step from A followed by one cycle through B, where C then runs X*Y times over the nested-loop (product) space.
+You have to buffer the results of A and B in memory, or manually nest the loop-bodies, or .. somehow externalize their loop counters.
 Which is what this library does, in a very general fashion.
 So you can stick calls to `gen_perm()` or `gen_subset()` (each defined in terms of `gen()`) in the middle of your test, and the set of nested loops that will be revisited on the next outermost `is_done()` dynamically expands to include the space of permutations (or whatever) implied by all the unfinished calls to `gen()`.
 It all Just Works.

 (You could do something gnarly with coroutines or higher order functions as well, but this approach is far simpler.
 This README is larger than the entire